 3. Christian Bale9 of 12Christian Bale was not a major star when he landed the role of Bruce Wayne in Christopher Nolan's Batman Begins, but fans everywhere quickly learned his name.

 From the moment he hoisted the crooked Detective Flass and snarled "Swear to me!" it was clear that Bale's Batman was a major departure from George Clooney and Val Kilmer's increasingly silly portrayals of the late 90s, and even Michael Keaton's more serious but far less gritty take.

 Bale's performance received some notoriety for his extremely affected growl and for taking a bit of a back seat to Heath Ledger's Joker in The Dark Knight, but even despite these criticisms, Bale's Batman was the closest fans have come to seeing the modern comic book Batman on the big screen yet.

-2. Adam West10 of 12Like many of the most iconic Batman castings, Adam West's performance is somewhat controversial.
+2. Adam West10 of 12Like many of the most iconic Batman castings, the late Adam West's performance is somewhat controversial.
 Fans either love or hate the tongue-in-cheek campiness of West's performance and the show it came from, with little room for indifference.